wlepage/digitalimagecorrelation/index.md

 <a name="calibration"></a>
 # Calibration

-For 2-D DIC, the only calibration is a length scale conversion from the pixel space of DIC to the image's magnification, so a line of known length suffices for the calibration.
+For 2-D DIC, the only calibration is a length scale conversion from the pixel space of DIC to the image's magnification, so the calibration needs a line of known length (such as the horizontal field width, or HFW).
 For 3-D DIC, the cameras must be calibrated with respect to one another in space, so a line is no longer sufficient.
 Thus, common calibration procedures involve a calibration grid, or a plane of known dimensions.
 This concept is illustrated below.

 <br /><br />![DIC calibrations]({{site.baseurl}}/assets/img/calibrations-01.png)<br /><br />